 I now know that I had to be lead by someone whose experience greatly exceeds my own in a field of expertise that differed greatly from my previous professional experience.

 The willingness to suffer decreases as we age.
-It is easy to learn a new hobby, but to go through the suffering it takes to achieve excellence in a new field is not well tolerated as we get older.
-It is easy to get to level of a new hobby.
-It is harder to say I want to push myself through the critical feedback about our work and push my art farther.
+It is easy to learn a new hobby, but to go through the suffering it takes to achieve mastery in a new field is not well tolerated as we get older.
+It is easy to get to the proficiency level of a new hobby.
+It is harder to say I want to push myself through the critical feedback about my work and push my art farther.

 What does farther mean?
 I don't know, but it seems mostly a journey without a predetermined end.